Reading Time: about

 Often this is also due to air pollution and deposits of fine particles, darkening the material.

 However, the natural process also takes place and can be observed particularly on old buildings or monuments.

 Be careful though, when talking about patina and leather, it is important to note that only good quality leather will have patina.

 📷 Credit: Craft and Lore's Youtube Channel

-Why do People desired Leather Patina so much?
+Why do People Desire Leather Patina So Much?

-We work daily with full grain leather (and only full grain leather), which we transform into crazy horse leather by soaking it in oil to reveal its colors and improve its durability.
+We work daily with full grain leather, which we transform into crazy horse leather by soaking it in oil to reveal its colors and improve its durability.

 If we had to choose 3 reasons why patina is so sought after by leather lovers, it would be these: